AmingAndrei/violence.website/content/locations/otherwhere/hephaestus.md

 [[index|...]]/[[locations]]/hephaestus.md

-Hephaestus is a major structural landmark located within the Outer Dark region of the OTHERWHERE, notable for its scale, composition, and primary function as the origin and repair facility for Steel Sharks.
+Hephaestus is a major structural landmark located within the Distal Ring region of the OTHERWHERE.

 Structure